james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

 sudo nano etc/dhcpcd.conf
 ```

-Here you need to setup your static IP address information.
-You can scroll down, uncomment lines, and edit them as needed.
+Here we need to setup your static IP address information.
+We can scroll down, uncomment lines, and edit them as needed.
 Mine looks like this:

 ![dhcpcd static ip config](../../src/assets/images/k3s-homelab/dhcpcd.png)